Did you know?

 South Africa is one of the few commercial canopy tour destinations in the world.

-A canopy tour involves sliding from one high level forest platform to another along steel cables suspended up to 30m above the forest floor.
+A canopy tour involves sliding from one high-level forest platform to another along steel cables suspended up to 30m above the forest floor.
 The idea originally came from biologists who used similar systems to access forest canopies in order to study the hard-to-get-at plants that live high up in the trees.

-The first canopy tour to be developed in South Africa is the one still operating in the Tsitsikamma Forest near Stormsriver on the Garden Route.
+The first canopy tour to be developed in South Africa is the one still operating in the Tsitsikamma Forest near Stormsrivier on the Garden Route.
 The tour consists of 10 platforms and 10 slides, the longest of which is 100m.

-The third tour to be developed in South Africa can be found in the Magaliesberg Mountains near Johannesburg.
+The third tour to be developed in South Africa can be found in the Magaliesberg mountains near Johannesburg.
 This one isn't really a tree top tour, but a canopy height tour with platforms set against spectacular cliffs offering amazing views of the Ysterhout Kloof.
-Here one is mostly above the trees instead of within them so the view is the key element as opposed to an up-close experience with forest life.
+Here one is mostly above the trees, instead of within them, so the view is the key element as opposed to an up-close experience with forest life.